Must-See Panoramic Views at Utah Ski Resorts

 Thayer considers the beautiful views at Sundance “underrated for aesthetics,” and with its spot in 5,000 acres of protected wilderness at the base of 12,000-foot Mount Timpanogos, there are plenty of inspirational panoramas to take in during a visit.

-Head to the top of Ray’s lift for a sweeping 360-degree view of Heber and Utah Valleys, the ridgeline of Mount Timpanogos, and the surrounding Wasatch Mountains.
+Ride up Outlaw Express and then Red’s Lift for a sweeping 360-degree view of Heber and Utah Valleys, the ridgeline of Mount Timpanogos and the surrounding Wasatch Mountains.
 While you’re here, extend the visual enjoyment by taking a snack break at the Bearclaw Cabin, a log warming hut on Arrowhead Summit at 8,250 feet with a menu of tacos, burritos, nachos and drinks.

 On the best days, a seat on the deck can’t be beat, and while you may struggle to leave the views for the trip down the mountain, you can come right back up for spectacular scenery that takes your breath away.
 Consider it a great incentive to do laps.